stratux/stratux-setup/README.md

     # bash stratux-setup.sh

-Note, versions prior to ~March 9th, 2016, polluted PATH and .bashrc with redundant info and you should manually edit to clean-up said items.

 - requires an ethernet connection
 - for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the RPi2 specific hostapd installation, see below.

+Note, older versions polluted files with redundant info (e.g.
+.bashrc and other files that have values echoed to them) when stratux-setup was run multiple times.

 TODO - get it working on RPi3 and ODROID-C2 and others?